 Enjoy a unique dinner under the stars

-The Sounds of Silence is a memorable unique dining experience with a 360-degree view of Uluru and Kata Tjuta at sunset.
+The Sounds of Silence dinner is a unique dining experience with a 360 degree view of Uluru and Kata Tjuta at sunset.
 Start the night with canapés followed by a gourmet barbecue of native game, bush salads and fine Australian wines.
 Finish your evening with an Aboriginal dance performance and an explanation of the night sky, guided by the resident ‘star talker’.

 Head to Kata Tjuta